davidvwijk/DR-bCBF/README.md

 1. Install the necessary packages using pip install -r requirements.txt
 2. Call main_sim.py for either the spacecraft rotation example or the double integrator example.

+Recreate figures:
-To re-create Figure 2 in the paper (phase space visualization of double integrator for multiple backup horizons), call sampleCI.py.
+- To re-create Figure 2 in the paper call sampleCI.py
+- To re-create Figure 3 in the paper call comparison.py

 ## BibTeX Citation